-For a simple yet effective style, sweep your hair around into a high pony tail and let it fall naturally.
-This style can be worn for everyday or it can be worn for glamorous events.
+For a simple yet effective style, sweep your hair around into a high ponytail and let it fall naturally.
+This style can be worn every day or it can be worn for glamorous events.

 Create an extreme side parting by sweeping the majority if your hair over to one side of your head.
 This will give you a funky style that is very easy to maintain.

 #67.
 Cute Bob

 Box braids look perfect as a cute bob.
 This style is short but very sweet.

 Whilst you may not want them to go ALL the way down to the floor, you can still make your hair pretty long if you have extensions put in.
 It is worth remembering that very long braids can weigh a lot.

 Separate your hair into a top and bottom section.
 Draw the top section together and pin it up at the back of your head.
 Leave the bottom section of your hair down and flowing freely.

 #70.
 Two Tone Box Braids